 - We don’t need to like our circumstances, but we do need to learn in God’s crucible.

 1 Thessalonians 5:18 does not say to give thanks for every circumstance.
 It says to give thanks in every circumstance—literally, in the state where it operates.

 In Matthew 11:29, Jesus says when we shoulder our side of His yoke, He will teach us important things.
-The verse lists the top three: meekness (God’s strength under control), lowliness (dependence on God rather than self), and rest for our soul—our God-breathed identity.
+The verse lists the top three: meekness (God’s strength under control), lowliness (dependence on God rather than self), and rest.
+Rest for our soul—our God-breathed identity.

 - We can’t grow faith by our own effort.

 We must ask God to increase our faith through each circumstance.

 Our job is simple: to sow seeds of faith in darkness and trust God will grow them in His light.

 In God’s darkroom, negatives become positives.
 Joseph’s slavery becomes Egypt’s salvation.
 Haman’s decree becomes the Hebrews’ defense.
 And Good Friday becomes Easter.
 When we remain God’s vessels through the “now” of our “no.”